 Great!
 To create the RVI, use the

 rvictl command and pass the UDID of your connected iOS device.
+On Catalina, you can find it in

 $ rvictl -s dd55c5b6XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXStarting device dd55c5b6XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX [SUCCEEDED] with interface rvi0